apollographql/apollo/docs/source/tutorial/local-state.md

 }
 ```

 In this example, we're using the `isBooked` prop passed into the component to determine which mutation we should fire.
-Just like remote mutations, we can pass in our local mutations to the same `useMutation` Hook.
+Just like remote mutations, we can pass in our local mutations to the same `useMutation` hook.

 ---